 \section{Conclusion}

 We have derived closed-form approximation formulas for European put option prices in the context of stochastic volatility models with time-dependent parameters.
-Our method involves a second-order Taylor expansion of the mixing solution, followed by simplification of a number of expectations via use of change of measure techniques.
+Our method involves a second-order Taylor expansion of the mixing solution, followed by simplification of a number of expectations via the use of change of measure techniques.
 Such a method has been considered by Drimus with respect to the Heston model with constant parameters \citep{drimus2011closed}.
 We extend this method as we consider time-dependent parameters, which requires an additional approximation of one of the expectations.
 Furthermore, we obtain the expression for the error term induced by the expansion.
 We give general bounds on the induced error term in terms of higher order moments of the underlying variance process.
 Under the Heston framework, we find that all terms induced by the expansion are able to be expressed as iterated integrals.
 Furthermore, we attempt to generalise this method to the GARCH diffusion model.
 We show that obtaining an expression for the solution or moments of the resulting variance process after the change of measure is non-trivial to achieve.
-By assuming $\rho = 0$ a.e. in the GARCH diffusion model, we are able to work around this problem, albeit with the added assumption of uncorrelated spot and volatility movements.
+By assuming $\rho = 0$ a.e. in the GARCH diffusion model, we are able to address this problem, albeit with the added assumption of uncorrelated spot and volatility movements.